MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 * Determining which MDM configurations to apply to the HoloLens 2 based on scenario requirements.

-The corresponding Cloud connected guide covers how to enroll HoloLens 2 into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.
+The corresponding Cloud Connected guide covers how to enroll HoloLens 2 into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.

 > [!div class="nextstepaction"]
 > [Cloud connected environment deployment guide](hololens2-cloud-connected-overview.md)